gjarnling/udacity-build-a-portfolio-site/README.md

 ## Description
 Replicate a design mockup using HTML and CSS.
 The site should be responsive and display images, descriptions and links to each of the projects completed throughout the course of the Nanodegree program.

-The above guideline came with quite an extensive project rubric including everything from design, responsiveness, seperation of concerns to code quality.
+The above guidelines came with quite an extensive project rubric including everything from design, responsiveness, seperation of concerns to code quality.

 ## Prerequisites
 This course is the longest of the program clocking in at 33.5 hours.
 It is made up of five blocks: